WebAssembly/spec/document/core/valid/instructions.rst

-Memory instructions use :ref:`memory arguments <syntax-memarg>`, which are classified by the :ref:`address type <syntax-addrtype>` and the and :ref:`bit width <bitwidth>` of the access they are suitable for.
+Memory instructions use :ref:`memory arguments <syntax-memarg>`, which are classified by the :ref:`address type <syntax-addrtype>` and the and :ref:`bit width <bitwidth-valtype>` of the access they are suitable for.

 :math:`\memarg`
 ...............